AlexGatz/tx-http-slam/README.md

 # Progressive HTTP Load Testing with Vegeta

 progressive-slam.py is a Python script for HTTP load testing using Vegeta.
-It automates sending POST requests at increasing rates, collects performance data, and generates visualizations.
+It automates sending http requests at increasing rates, collects performance data, and generates visualizations.

 ## Features